LGBTQ Foreign Stamp Gallery

 Cecil Youngfox (1942-1987) was born to Ojibway and Metis parents in Blind River, Ontario, Canada.
 He was awarded the Aboriginal Order of Canada for his work in preserving his native heritage.
 Youngfox and his partner, Alberto Decastro, were active in the Toronto gay community according to his great-niece.
 Youngfox died in 1987 due to complications from AIDS.
 His painting, Winter Travel, is depicted on the 2002 Canadian Christmas U.S. rate stamp.

-A Canadian architect and urban planner, Arthur Erickson’s (1924-2009) buildings can be found throughout Canada and the world.
+A Canadian architect and urban planner, Arthur Erickson's (1924-2009) buildings can be found throughout Canada and the world.
 He resided in Vancouver, British Columbia with his life partner, Francisco Kripacz, until the early 1980s.
-Though they separated romantically, they remained business partners until Kripacz’s death.
-Erickson eventually returned to Vancouver where he remained until his passing.
-In addition to the 2007 issue depicted here, another stamp, issued in 1997, shows his Museum of Anthropology building at the University of British Columbia (Scott #1778).
+Though they separated romantically, they remained business partners until Kripacz's death.
+Erickson eventually returned to Vancouver where he remained until his passing. (click on image to see a larger version in a new window).

 Canada, Scott #2279d

 Canadian-American actor Raymond William Stacy Burr (1917-1993) is primarily known for his title roles in the television dramas Perry Mason and Ironside.
 Before television, Burr starred in more than 50 films, usually as a villain.
 Scenes including him were spliced into the 1954 and 1956 American versions of Godzilla and Godzilla, King of the Monsters!.
 Burr's homosexuality, an open secret, was not reported until his death.
 By then, he had been living with his life partner, former actor Robert Benavides, for more than 30 years.
 A U.S. stamp with Burr as Perry Mason was included in the 2009 Early TV Memories issue.